 Dr. D. creates a new topic and copies your Reply into it.What Do I Need to Know About Posting Replies?-1.
 Older threads now locked.

 As of early Feb 2014, new Article threads older than about 7 days are locked (have no Reply links).

 Threads linked from the top tool bar (About the Author | Featured Articles | etc.) still seem to have no time-out.

-Alas, people with questions unrelated to current base articles are apt to post them wherever, unless they know about Wheat Free Forum.
+Alas, people with questions unrelated to current base articles tend to post them wherever, unless they know about Wheat Free Forum.
 I'd like to think this is a transitional situation, else the WBB threads are going to get polluted with off-topic content.0.
 Post source snippets.